 Career Services has partnered with many staff and faculty in recent years to create innovative solutions that blend students' academics and careers.
-Past examples include the Liberal Arts Career Retreat with the Division of Humanities and Fine Arts, Pizza and Knowledge with College of Letters & Science, and Tacos and Success with the College of Engineering.
+Past examples include the Liberal Arts Career Retreat with the Division of Humanities and Fine Arts, Pizza and Knowledge with College of Letters & Science, Finance Night with Finance Connection and the Department of Economics, and Tacos and Success with College of Engineering.

 To partner with us on your students' custom needs, please contact our Associate Director of Career Education.

 Subscribe to Career Path Emails

 We send regular emails to students based on several areas of career interest.
 If you would like to join the recipient list for one or more of these areas, please email your request to the Career Counselor who oversees your Career Path(s) of interest.

 Support Your Student Community

 Do you work closely with a specific student community at UCSB?
 Reach out to one of our Community Liaisons to collaborate on initiatives that support the career development of your students.
 Let's join together to foster a future workforce grounded in Diversity, Equity, and Inclusion.

 Join the Experiential Education Group